EMAYAN08/Programming/README.md

 - Given an integer k and a string s, find the length of the longest substring that contains at most k distinct characters.
 For example, given s = "abcba" and k = 2, the longest substring with k distinct characters is "bcb".

+## Problem 7

+- The area of a circle is defined as πr^2.
+Estimate π to 3 decimal places using a Monte Carlo method.
+- Hint: The basic equation of a circle is x2 + y2 = r2.